SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 Please take a look at the documentation for the [Driving Coach](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Driving-Coach#installation) for a description of the different provider which can be configured here.

+Two type of improvements are available at the moment:

-The initial implementation will be used to create more variations in the speech output of the Assistants.
+  1. More variations in the speech output of the Assistants will be created, if *Rephrasing* is activated.
 This is done by using a GPT to rephrase one of the pre-defined phrases.
 The *Probabilty* setting defines, how often the rephrasing is done and using the *Creativity* setting, you can define, how *strong* the rephrasing will be.
 According to my tests, a value of 50% will create some intersting variation without altering the original sense of the message.
 Please note, that there are messages, especially the urgent alerts of the Spotter, which are time-critical.
 Those messages will never be send to the AI for rephrasing.

+  2. If *Understanding* is activated, a GPT is used to semantically analyze your voice commands and match them to any of the pattern-bassed commands defined by the Assistants.
+This allows you to formulate your commands in any way you like, as long as the meaning the same as for the predefined command.
+Here is an example:

+	 Grammar: [{Check, Please check} {the brake wear, the brake wear at the moment}, Tell me {the brake wear, the brake wear at the moment}]

+	 A valid command that will be recognized for the pattern, will be: "Check the brake wear".
+When using the GPT-based semantically mapping, a command like: "We should check the brakes" will also be understood.

 Important: Using a GPT service like OpenAI may impose some costs, and running an LLM locally on your PC will require a very powerful system, especially when doing this while on the track.
 Therefore, configuring speech improvement is fully optional.